Skip to main content

 1. Open the PDF and identify each area that will change by row.

-4. Re-save the file if the source PDF has a history of compatibility issues.
+5. Re-save the file if the PDF has a history of compatibility issues.

-5. Upload the source PDF and preview at least a few rows before you trust the batch output.
+6. Upload the PDF and preview at least a few rows before you trust the batch output.

 Next Steps